Become a Noonsite Member

 If you are arriving from an EU member state into Northern Ireland, there is no need to fly the ‘Q’ flag.

-• Immigration: Any crew members other than British or Irish citizens, must obtain Border Force permission to enter the UK from a place other than Ireland, the Isle of Man or the Channel Islands.
+Any crew members other than British or Irish citizens, must obtain Border Force permission to enter the UK from a place other than Ireland, the Isle of Man or the Channel Islands.
 As the pleasure craft owner/skipper, you must make sure that any crew requiring a visa must have one arranged in advance.
-Before anyone disembarks from the yacht they must have permission to enter (this may be granted remotely without physically seeing a Border Force officer).
-See Immigration for more details.
+Before anyone disembarks from the yacht they must have permission to enter.
+This may be granted over the phone without physically seeing a Border Force officer, or, Border Force will want to visit the yacht.
+For info. on passport stamping see Immigration for more details.

 UK Departure Procedures for Yachts